-Avalanche works for linear chains too.
+Avalanche consensus works for linear chains too.
 The protocol is largely the same as above, but each vertex has only one parent.
 This gives a total ordering of vertices.
 This is useful for certain applications where one needs to know if a transaction came before another transaction, such as with smart contracts.
-Snowman is the name of Ava Labs' implementation of the Avalanche consensus protocol for linear chains.
+Snowman is the name of the Avalanche consensus protocol for linear chains.

 Why Do We Care?

-Avalanche can be used for all kinds of applications, not just P2P payment networks.
-Avalanche's Primary Network has an instance of the Ethereum Virtual Machine, which is backward compatible with existing Ethereum Dapps and dev tooling.
+Metal Blockchain can be used for all kinds of applications, not just P2P payment networks.
+Metal Blockchain's Primary Network has an instance of the Ethereum Virtual Machine, which is backward compatible with existing Ethereum Dapps and dev tooling.
 The Ethereum consensus protocol has been replaced with Avalanche consensus to enable lower block latency and higher throughput.